Director: Jeffrey A. Engel

 Steding has a broad background that extends from the corporate boardroom to the classroom.
-In the business world he works with public and private organizations on a range of issues from global risk assessment, mergers and acquisitions, executive development, and strategic and operational planning.
-In the academic world his interests include presidential decision-making, religion, and US foreign policy.
+In the business world he works with public and private organizations on a range of issues from global risk assessment, mergers and acquisitions, executive leadership, and strategic and operational planning.
+In the academic world his interests include presidential decision-making, religion, and U.S. foreign policy.
 His academic credentials include degrees in marketing and finance from the University of Washington, and his PhD in diplomatic history from University College Cork in Ireland.
 He is the creator of cognetic profiling™ that provides a powerful diagnostic tool to explain complex decision-making based on the beliefs, convictions, and modus operandi of the executive or leader.
-His principal focus at the Center for Presidential History is the development of the Collective Memory Project.
-He is the author of a number of essays and book reviews as well as his 2007 collection, American Avenue: Rhythm and Reason.
-He has two chapters on President Jimmy Carter forthcoming in edited volumes published by Cambridge University Press and the Wiley-Blackwell Companion Series of American Presidents.
-His next study is tentatively titled The Disciple and the Alchemist: Religion and US Foreign Policy During the Presidencies of Jimmy Carter and Ronald Reagan.
+He is the author of a number of essays and book reviews and has two chapters on President Jimmy Carter forthcoming in edited volumes published by Cambridge University Press and the Wiley-Blackwell Companion Series of American Presidents.
+His next book, due out from Palgrave Macmillan in late 2014, is Presidential Faith and Foreign Policy: Jimmy Carter the Disciple and Ronald Reagan the Alchemist.
 His most current writings can be found at ameritecture.blogspot.org.

 Fellow: Michael Nelson

 As a Fellow with the Center for Presidential History, Michael Nelson is the lead researcher and interviewer for a project on the Election of 2004 (a silo within the Collective Memory Project).
 When complete, the project will be released on the web, featuring interviews with President Bush's staff, members of various Democratic campaigns, and key members of the media and academia who covered this historic election.
 Nelson is the Fulmer Professor of Political Science at Rhodes College, as well as a Senior Fellow at the University of Virginia's Miller Center.
 He has published more than twenty-five books and nearly two hundred articles on the presidency, elections, the bureaucracy, public policy, southern politics, and liberal education.
-In the Spring of 2014, Nelson will see two new books published: Resilient America: The 1968 Election (University Press of Kansas), and 41: Inside the Presidency of George H.W.
+Nelson's most recent two books include Resilient America: The 1968 Election (University Press of Kansas), and 41: Inside the Presidency of George H.W.
 Bush (Cornell University Press), which he coedited with Barbara A. Perry.

 Postdoctoral Fellow: Aaron Crawford